-This 1941 Piper J-3C-65 Cub NC35303 rolled out of Piper’s Lock Haven, Pennsylvania, factory on January 28, 1941.
-It was purchased by John Dacy and Joe Perenchio of Harvard, Illinois, for $1,477.50 and flew over Midwestern farm fields until December 7, 1941, when all civilian aircraft were grounded due to the Japanese attack on Pearl Harbor.
+This 1941 Piper J-3C-65 Cub NC35303 rolled out of Piper’s Lock Haven, Pennsylvania.
+It was purchased by John Dacy and Joe Perenchio of Harvard, Illinois, and flew over Midwestern farm fields until December 7, 1941, when all civilian aircraft were grounded due to the Japanese attack on Pearl Harbor.

 John Dacy and his family owned the Cub for more than 51 years until 2014, when he decided to “pass the torch” to the next custodian, Don Wade at C & D Aviation where it is being restored as EAA’s 2018 Sweepstakes plane.